VariantSync/VEVOS_Simulation/README.md

 ```
 To generate variants, we have to specify which variants should be generated.
 Therefore, a `Sampler` is used that returns the set of variants to use for a certain feature model.
-Apart from the possibility of introducing custom samplers, VEVOS/Generation comes with two built-in ways for sampling:
+Apart from the possibility of introducing custom samplers, VEVOS/Simulation comes with two built-in ways for sampling:
 Random configuration sampling using the FeatureIDE library, and constant sampling.
 Random sampling returns a random set of valid configuration from a given feature model.
 Constant sampling uses a pre-defined set of variants to generate ignoring the feature model.
 The set of desired variants is encapsulated in samplers because the set of valid variants of the input product line may change when the feature model changes.
-Thus, the sampler can be invoked during each step of the variant generation.
+Thus, the sampler can be invoked during each step of the variant simulation.
 ```java
 /// Either use random sampling, ...
 final int numberOfVariantsToGenerate = 42;